dajmi5/odoo-test-data/README.md

 Test data for odoo

 Demo company and demo data for testing purposes,
-Odoo demo data is not usabel in many testing scenarios, so i need this data and some modules to speed up testing in controlable envirnment
+Odoo demo data is not usable in many testing scenarios, so i need this data and some modules to speed up testing in controlable envirnment